Three Spanish chimneys in different stages of construction at a Spanish home remodel in Santa Barbara CA

 A couple of birds take center stage, and admire the detailing within the finished chimney towers.
 This image also helps illustrate how your Spanish chimney towers can become an important part of your own Spanish home design.

-a Pair of Jeff Doubet Designed Spanish Chimney Designs Built at Casa Corazon a Custom Spanish Style Home Built in Santa Barbara California
+A pair of Jeff Doubet designed Spanish chimney designs built at Casa Corazon a custom Spanish style home built in Santa Barbara California

-Spanish Chimney Detail # 3: Red tile roofs on the Doghouse style chimneys.
-I have shared the images (above and below) on my other websites in the past.
 I like these images because they show how custom Spanish chimney towers become important design elements within the Spanish architecture itself.

-Casa Corazon is a Custom Spanish Style Home Designed by Santa Barbara Home Designer Jeff Doubet the Backyard Includes a Spanish Courtyard and a Special Arched Passageway That Has a Red Tile Roof on It
+Casa Corazon is a custom Spanish style home designed by Santa Barbara Home Designer Jeff Doubet The backyard includes a Spanish courtyard and a special arched passageway that has a red tile roof on it

 Also custom designed and built at Casa Corazon is the Secret Garden Arch that adds intrigue to the Spanish courtyard.